MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How parameters are estimated</b> </summary>literature; data-driven</details>

-<details><summary> <b>Details on parameters estimation</b> </summary>transmission rate, initial date of the epidemic, relative probability to be tested for a susceptible vs an infected; MLE of the increments of the daily new cases $\wrt$ the three parameters to optimize, optimisation under constraints, Matlab fmincon function</details>
+<details><summary> <b>Details on parameters estimation</b> </summary>1) uniform prior for transmission rate and initial time; 2) transmission rate, initial date of the epidemic, relative probability to be tested for a susceptible vs an infected; MLE of the increments of the daily new cases $\wrt$ the three parameters to optimize, optimisation under constraints, Matlab fmincon function</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) interesting statistical inference method to estimate the total number of unreported cases; 2) uniform a priori distribution chosen; 3) correlation of the estimated parameters analysis; 4) sensitivity analysis</details>